 But for now, the premise of this book is that our heroine, Maggie, has a snarky blog about living with a zombie, but when she comes up with the idea for the blog, she has no idea that supernatural creatures actually exist…

-1) So, Zombie, how did you select the heroine of the book to be your new human?
+1) So, Zombie, how did you select the heroine of the paranormal romantic comedy to be your new human?

 When you find yourself living on the streets, you learn to read people quickly or you don’t survive.
 Maggie had a good heart – she was always stopping to check on me and to bring me food.
 Sometimes, she even brought me treats from the diner.
 Life in a sewer drain was hard on these old bones.
 Once I earned Maggie’s trust, I gave her the opportunity to take me home with her.
 How could she resist?